mgrimace/Homelab/Network/Reverse.md

 ## Set up the reverse proxy

 **Note:** NPM = NGINX proxy manager, I'll probably use the terms interchangeably until I edit this guide better.

-### Create a Ubuntu LXC

-- I do so using a script, which is run in your node >_shell: `bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/ubuntu.sh)"`
-- Select advanced options, and choose unprivileged, 2 cores, 2048 mb ram, and 6-10 gb storage

-### Install ibramenu on your Ubuntu LXC

-- Install ibramenu using: `wget -qO ./i https://raw.githubusercontent.com/ibracorp/ibramenu/main/ibrainit.sh && chmod +x i && ./i`
-- Then use `ibramenu`, and install the basics (option 2, then option 1 to install everything), then go to networking and install NPM.
-Note if you want to add this to your homepage, add docker proxy while here.
-- After installing NPM, it will give you the webUI connection details

 ### Set up your router